maaikevp/movie_api/README.md

 The MyFlix REST API (API = Application Programming Interface) is the server-side component of the Movie API web application.

-The API provides users of the movi-app with the possibility to: create/delete an account, log in/out, add/remove movies from your favorites list, view detailed movie data (e.g movie summary, genre, director) and view profile data (including personal list of favorite movies)
+The API provides users of the movie-app with the possibility to: create/delete an account, log in/out, add/remove movies from your favorites list, view detailed movie data (e.g movie summary, genre, director) and view profile data (including personal list of favorite movies).

-The front-end variations of the app can be found in my other repositories (MyFlix clients).
+The front-end parts of the app can be found in the other repositories (MyFlix clients).

 ## How to use